rechtlogisch/wirtschafts-id/README.md

 > Unterscheidungsmerkmal starts at `00001` and therefore `00000` is not valid.

 > [!TIP]
 > At first all entities will receive a Wirtschafts-ID with the Unterscheidungsmerkmal `-00001`.
-If needed, as of 2026 each economic activity (wirtschaftliche Tätigkeit) will receive a separate Unterscheidungsmerkmal, which will be incremented by one for each economic activity and linked to a tax number of the business or the permanent establishment within the responsible tax office.
+If needed, as of 4th quarter of 2027 each economic activity (wirtschaftliche Tätigkeit) will receive a separate Unterscheidungsmerkmal, which will be incremented by one for each economic activity and linked to a tax number of the business or the permanent establishment within the responsible tax office (cf. [bzst.de](https://www.bzst.de/DE/Unternehmen/Identifikationsnummern/Wirtschafts-Identifikationsnummer/wirtschaftsidentifikationsnummer_node.html#js-toc-entry4)).
 >
 > Source: [BZSt](https://www.bzst.de/DE/Unternehmen/Identifikationsnummern/Wirtschafts-Identifikationsnummer/wirtschaftsidentifikationsnummer_node.html#js-toc-entry4)